Frequently asked questions about Campus Mails

 There are several advantages of Campus Mail compared to other newsletter systems.
 The following applies to Campus Mail:

-• Connection of own data sources and automatic updating
+- Connection of own data sources and automatic updating of recipients (lists)

 Data protection is a major problemwith many other providers.
 International providers are often offered as cloud solutions where the legal situation is not clear.

-In addition, the software from other providers is usually only possible after intensive study / training and the risk of employees "letting off steam artistically" always resonates and annoys the corporate design officer.
+In addition, the software from other providers is usually complicated to use and represents an additional hurdle.
+With other providers, there is also the risk of employees "letting off steam artistically".
+This makes it difficult to comply with the corporate design.

 Operation is also very intuitive and user-friendly for occasional users of the system, so that even employees who do not use the system regularly can quickly find their way around.